 - Selling other people’s products (called affiliate marketing)

-- Selling your own products and services (higher return but more time investment)
+- Selling your own digital products and services (higher return but more time investment)

-So, you can get paid as a blogger either by companies whose products you are recommending or directly by people who purchase your products.
+So, you can get paid by companies whose products you are recommending or directly by people who purchase your products.

-Finally, if you’re chomping at the bit ready to get rolling make sure to check out our post on how to start a blog.
+If you’re ready to get rolling, make sure to check out our post on how to start a blog (a step-by-step beginner’s guide).

 P.S.
 Did this post on what is a blog help you?
 What is your blog going to be about?
 We would love to hear about it in the comments section below!